 10 Most Delicious Galician Dishes on the Camino

-10 Most Delicious Galician Dishes to try along the Camino
+10 Most Delicious Galician Dishes to Try along the Camino

-If you’re planning your Camino de Santiago trip, it’s very likely that you’ll be visiting Galicia soon.
+If you plan your Camino de Santiago trip, you’ll likely visit Galicia soon.
 One of the best parts about travelling is trying all the local dishes, especially if you’re a foodie.
+We’ve picked the ten most delicious Galician dishes you must try on your Camino adventure.

 1. Octopus

-It can’t be too hard or too mushy, it has to be just perfect.
-Don’t be fooled by the simplicity of the dish: a great ‘pulpeiro’ (someone who specialises in cooking octopus) is not that easy to come by!
+It can’t be too hard or mushy; it must be perfect.
+Don’t be fooled by the dish’s simplicity: a great ‘pulpeiro’ (someone specialising in cooking octopus) is not easy to come by!

 If you are walking the Camino Frances via Melide, you should stop at A Garnacha for a taste of delicious octopus.
 Many pilgrims have recommended it to us.

-2. Padrón peppers
+2. Padrón Peppers

-The little green peppers from Padrón are quite unique and should be eaten in the right season (summer).
-Simply fried and sprinkled with rock salt, they are the food equivalent of the Russian roulette.
+The little green peppers from Padrón are unique and should be eaten in the right season (summer).
+Fried and sprinkled with rock salt, they are the food equivalent of Russian roulette.
+The Galician expression goes: ‘Pementos de Padrón; uns pican e outros non’ (some are hot, and some are not).

 3. Empanada